-Teenagers under 18 who are added as authorized users for the DFCU Student Visa Platinum Card will share a credit limit with the primary cardholder.
-Past 18 years old, you can get a limit up to $2,000, so long as you have qualifying independent income.
-The DFCU website currently states that teenagers ages 14-17 can be approved for this card with a co-signer, but this is incorrect.
+Teenagers under 18 who were added as authorized users for the DFCU Student Visa Platinum Card would share a credit limit with the primary cardholder.
+Past 18 years old, you could get a limit up to $2,000, so long as you had qualifying independent income.
+The DFCU website stated that teenagers ages 14-17 could be approved for this card with a co-signer, but this was incorrect.
 A teenager may only have a credit card as an authorized user on someone else’s account until they turn 18.
-DFCU said they would correct the error on the website, but they haven’t as of yet.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines

 .
 This question was posted by WalletHub.